Henry Warner Slocum: Retirement

+Death

 Slocum died of liver disease in Brooklyn, New York, on April 14, 1894.
 He was interred at Green-Wood Cemetery, where Gen. Fitz-John Porter also is interred.

 A former member of his staff wrote of him, in memoriam: "In all the sterling qualities that go to make up a man, I have seldom met the equal or superior of Major General Henry W. Slocum.
 Firm and resolute of purpose, yet with so much modesty, so little of self-assertion; so faithful in the performance of whatever he believed to be his duty; so independent in his speech and conduct, whatever might be the future result."

 Namesakes

 Equestrian statues of Slocum are located at Steven's Knoll and Culp's Hill, Gettysburg battlefield (dedicated on September 19, 1902), and in Grand Army Plaza, Brooklyn, New York (dedicated on Memorial Day, May 30, 1905).

 A steamship, the General Slocum, was named for him; it had a disastrous fire on board in 1904 with much loss of life.

 Fort Slocum, New York, guarded the entrance to New York Harbor from Long Island Sound from 1867 to 1965 when it was deactivated by the US Army.
 It was officially named Fort Slocum in 1896.

 A United States Army transport ship used for carrying soldiers and equipment during the Spanish–American War was named for General Slocum.
 It transported troops from San Francisco to the Philippines beginning in 1898.